J P Systems HIT Blog

 What is FHIR's Role in Complex Healthcare IT Transactions?

 I find FHIR is surprisingly mature for its age.
 It may surpass CDA in a few years as the developers are all jumping on this bandwagon early due to many years’ worth of pent up frustrations with the overly complex HL7 V. 3 standard.
 FHIR is tailor made for the web and for developers.
 It will be critical for data sharing between EHRs.
 I agree that since it is not even a standard yet, it should not be in MU.
 Development of profiles and resources is growing at a surprisingly furious pace.
-The attendance at the Connectathon conference which Galen and I attended is growing at a satisfactory pace.
+The attendance at the Connectathon conference is growing at a satisfactory pace.
 A developer from Vanderbilt University who had studied FHIR for two weeks created a mobile App in only 2 days to display cancer patient data on genetic tendencies in a graphic form.
 Many far flung (meaning of various focuses and natures), HIT applications were being done right here.
 I can see need for a future mega-conference with just FHIR development people around 2018.

 Galen has identified problems with the FHIR messages and FHIR documents for data exchange, especially for complex transactions.
 Stateless technologies like REST can’t handle multiple step processes which request ‘compound’ queries from multiple sources.
 But the one area everyone forgets about is FHIR SOA services.
 I spoke to Lloyd McKenzie (one of the FHIR authors) about this and he says he sees complex transactions being done in FHIR services.
 A standard library of American SOA FHIR services will be a critical need over the next two to five years.